MOUNTAIN SAFETY

 Air evacuation by helicopter from Kilimanjaro is possible up to an altitude of 4,700m (Kibo Hut), but the available rescue sites are fairly limited and weather-dependent, meaning it is very rare that air rescue would be resorted to over evacuation on foot or by stretcher (to give you an indication of how rare, we offer complimentary air rescue cover to all of our climbers and haven't once had to call on it).

-Choosing an operator and guide
+Choosing an Operator and Guide

 Choosing a good climb team and operator is the most important decision you'll make when planning your Kilimanjaro climb as far as your safety is concerned.